WebAssembly/design/AstSemantics.md

 represents an expression.
 Each function body consists of exactly one expression.
 All expressions and operators are typed, with no implicit conversions or overloading rules.

-This document explain the high-level design of the AST: its types, constructs, and semantics.
-For an implementation consult [the formal spec](https://github.com/WebAssembly/spec), for low-level encoding details consult [binary encoding](BinaryEncoding.md), and for the human-readable representation consult [text format](TextFormat.md).
+This document explains the high-level design of the AST: its types, constructs, and semantics.
+For implementation details consult [the formal spec](https://github.com/WebAssembly/spec), for low-level encoding details consult [binary encoding](BinaryEncoding.md), and for the human-readable representation consult [text format](TextFormat.md).